List of political parties in Nepal: Other parties currently represented in the Federal parliament

 A political party securing less than 3% of the PR votes will have to send its directly elected or FPTP candidates to the parliament as independent lawmakers.
 In other words, candidates from any political party failing to meet the criteria to become a national party will be ineligible to be represented in parliament as a party.

-There are currently five such political parties which failed to achieve national status yet are represented in Nepal's Parliament.
+There are currently two such political parties which failed to achieve national status yet are represented in Nepal's Parliament.